Probing Exotic Fermions from a Seesaw/Radiative Model at the LHC: Conclusion

-Lepton number violating like-sign dilepton events, which have no SM background, are a key feature of the model.
-As an example, with $M_\f\sim300$~GeV a production cross section for $\overline{\f^-}\f^0$ or $\overline{\f^0}\f^-$ pairs of $\sim500$~fb is expected for the LHC operating at $\sqrt{s}=14$~TeV, giving $\sim300$ same-sign dilepton events of the type $\ell^\pm\ell^\pm W^\mp h$, for $5$~fb$^{-1}$ of data.
-For a normal hierarchy the electron-fraction in these events is suppressed relative to the tauon and muon fractions; for an inverted hierarchy the leptons can be predominantly electrons, allowing a simpler extraction of the signal.
-These and other similar events give a host of multi-lepton signals, much like those found in related models like the Type-III seesaw.
+Lepton number violating like-sign dilepton events, which have no SM background, are not expected to be observable in the model.
+This provides a powerful way to discriminate between the present model and the alternative tree-level seesaws with a heavy intermediate fermion (like the Type-III seesaw and models $(b)$ and $(d)$), which all predict like-sign dilepton events with observable branching fractions.
+This interesting difference reuslts from the VEV hierarchy inherent in the present model.
 Our analysis suggests that the doubly-charged exotic $\f^{--}$ could be discovered at the $5\sigma$ level for $M_\f\lesssim500$~(700)~GeV with 100~fb$^{-1}$ of data at the 7 (14)~TeV LHC.
 This reach extends higher in more optimistic regions of parameter space.
 We briefly discussed ways to differentiate the distinct fermions in the various seesaw/radiative models, and noted that a dedicated LHC search for exotic doubly-charged fermions would provide generic bounds applicable to all of the models (or discover evidence for the origin of neutrino mass).
-In a partner paper we shall present a more detailed comparative analysis of the exotic fermions in the four $d\le9$ models, to better illustrate both the LHC discovery reach and ways to discriminate the models.
+It would be interesting to consider a more detailed comparative analysis of the exotic fermions in the four $d\le9$ models, to better illustrate both the LHC discovery reach and ways to discriminate the models.

 Note added: After completion of this work Ref.~\cite{Ma:2013tda} appeared, in which the analysis of Ref.~\cite{delgado_et_al_triplet} was extended.